-Alumina Limited has a Whistleblower Policy that encourages and offers protection for staff to report, in good faith, any behaviour, practice, or activity that they have reasonable grounds to believe involves illegal, unethical or improper conduct.
+Alumina Limited's Whistleblower Policy encourages and offers protection for staff to report, in good faith, any behaviour, practice, or activity that they have reasonable grounds to believe involves illegal, unethical or improper conduct.

-An "Eligible Whistleblower" includes; any officer, employee, associate or supplier of the Alumina Group, or relative, dependant or spouse of the aforementioned persons.
-All Eligible Whistleblowers are encouraged to avail themselves of an independent Whistleblower hotline should they wish to make an anonymous or confidential complaint, or a formal complaint process can be initiated to designated officers within the Company.
-The Whistleblower Policy was updated in 2020 and a copy of the Policy is available on the Company's website at aluminalimited. com/whistleblower-policy-serious-complaints.
+An "Eligible Whistleblower" includes; any officer, employee, associate or supplier of the Alumina Group, or relative, dependent or spouse of the aforementioned persons.
+All Eligible Whistleblowers are encouraged to take advantage of the independent Whistleblower hotline should they wish to make an anonymous or confidential complaint, or a formal complaint process can be initiated to designated officers within the Company.
+The Whistleblower Policy was updated in 2020 and a copy of the policy is available on the Company's website at www.aluminalimited.com/whistleblower-policy-serious-complaints/.